-For multi-family buildings, a single Certificate of Compliance may be prepared for the whole building, however dwelling unit-specific Certificates of Installation and dwelling unit-specific Certificates of Verification shall be required for each individual dwelling unit in the building.
-Thus, for the whole-building compliance approach in a multifamily building utilizing features that require HERS verification, the required energy compliance documentation for each dwelling unit shall consist of a copy of the whole-building Certificate of Compliance, the applicable dwelling unit-specific Certificates of Installation, and the applicable dwelling unit-specific Certificates of Verification.
+For multi-familymultifamily buildings, a single Certificate of Compliance may be prepared for the whole building, however dwelling unit-specific Certificates of Installation and dwelling unit-specific Certificates of Verification shall be required for each individual dwelling unit in the building.
+Thus, for the whole-building compliance approach in a multifamily building utilizing features that require HERS verification, the required energy compliance documentation for each dwelling unit shall consist of a copy of the whole-building Certificate of Compliance, the applicable dwelling unit-specific Certificates of Installation, and the applicable dwelling unit-specific Certificates of Installation, and the applicable dwelling unit-specific Certificates of Installation.